-8. The host country may wish to provide that the project agreement should stipulate how compensation due to the concessionaire in the event of termination of the project agreement is to be calculated, including:

-(a) Compensation for the fair value of works performed under the project agreement if the project agreement is terminated for reasons attributable to the concessionaire;
+Recommendation 66.
+The project agreement should stipulate how compensation due to either party in the event of termination of the project agreement is to be calculated, providing, where appropriate, for compensation for the fair value of works performed under the project agreement and for losses, including lost profits.